mrtingz/battleroyale/README.md

 - Fixed party members unable to hurt eachother.
 - Made crate drops not suck as much.
 - Fixed prone not displaying properly for clients.
+- Fixed client not coming back alive while waiting for round to start (again).

 ###### Additions
 - Scoreboard now shows which country the player is from.